Tubing Group Rates

 TUBE FOR $10 Thursdays

-Slide all night long for just $10.
+Two hour slides on Thursdays for just $10.
 Bring your friends, your family or co-workers for a really GREAT time!
+Not available on holiday weeks, Dec.
+26 or February 20, 2014.

 What to wear tubing